 The last thing you want is for it to break down in peak-summer, which also happens to be the busiest time of the year for AC maintenance.

 To prep your AC for the summer, it’s best to hire a professional to clean and tune it.
 They will take care of adjusting the refrigerant levels, fan-motor, compressor, controls, and they will also clean the unit and change the filters.

 While your AC is being tuned, it’s also important to clean any ceiling fans or other fans with a damp cloth.
 And if you have tall ceilings, try using your vacuum cleaner to get to these hard-to-reach places.

-Summer Home Maintenance Tip #2: Check Your Smoke & CO Detectors
+Summer Home Maintenance Tip #2: Check Your Smoke & CO Alarms

-If your smoke and carbon monoxide detectors are powered by a 9-volt battery, the battery should be replaced every 6 months.
+If your smoke and carbon monoxide alarms are powered by a 9-volt battery, the battery should be replaced every 6 months.

 A good strategy for keeping your batteries fresh is to create a digital reminder that alerts you when it’s time to replace them – one in January and another in June.
 This is something you can easily do with Google Calendar and other free scheduling tools.

-You should also consider installing a Notion Sensor next to your smoke detectors so that you can get alerts sent to your smartphone, even when you’re away.
+You should also consider installing a Notion Sensor next to your smoke alarm so that you can get alerts sent to your smartphone, even when you’re away.

-Simply place a Notion Sensor near your UL-listed smoke or carbon monoxide detector and receive a notification when the alarm sounds.
+Simply place a Notion Sensor near your UL-listed smoke or carbon monoxide alarm and receive a notification when the alarm sounds.